What details do I need for an international money transfer?

 Top tips for sending or receiving an international money transfer

+- Check details carefully.
 It’s your responsibility to ensure that the bank account details you provide for your recipient are correct.
 If you make a mistake and the funds are sent to the wrong account, there’s no guarantee that you’ll be able to recover those funds.

+- Be aware of transfer fees.
 Make sure you’re aware of the fee the bank or money transfer provider charges for handling the transfer, and check whether the receiving bank will take a cut by imposing its own fees.

 Follow up questions about your documentation